High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: Introduction

-For convex and strongly convex problems {with Lipschitz continuous gradient, i.e., smooth convex and strongly convex problems,} this question was properly addressed in \cite{nazin2019algorithms,davis2021low,gorbunov2020clipped_sstm} where the first high-probability complexity bounds with logarithmic dependence on the confidence level were derived for the stochastic problems with heavy-tailed noise.
-However, a number of practically important problems are non-smooth \textit{on the whole space} \cite{zhang2020gradient, mai2021stability}.
-For example, in deep neural network training, the loss function often grows polynomially fast when the norm of the network's weights goes to infinity. {Moreover, non-smoothness of the activation functions such as ReLU or loss functions such as hinge loss implies the non-smoothness of the whole problem.} While being well-motivated by practical applications, the existing high-probability convergence guarantees for stochastic first-order methods applied to solve non-smooth convex optimization problems with heavy-tailed noise depend on the negative power of the confidence level that dramatically increases the number of iterations required to obtain high accuracy {of the solution} with probability close to one.
-Such a discrepancy in the theory between algorithms for stochastic smooth and non-smooth problems leads us to the natural question: \textit{is it possible to obtain high-probability complexity bounds with logarithmic dependence on the confidence level for \textbf{non-smooth} convex stochastic problems with heavy-tailed noise?} In this paper, we give a positive answer to this question. {To achieve this we focus on gradient clipping methods \cite{pascanu2013difficulty,gehring2017convolutional,menon2020can,mai2021stability,zhang2020gradient,zhang2020why}.}
+For convex and strongly convex problems with Lipschitz continuous gradient, i.e., smooth convex and strongly convex problems, this question was properly addressed in \citep{davis2021low,gorbunov2020clipped_sstm, nazin2019algorithms}, where the first high-probability complexity bounds with logarithmic dependence on the confidence level were derived for the stochastic problems with heavy-tailed noise.
+However, a number of practically important problems are non-smooth \textit{on the whole space} \citep{mai2021stability, zhang2020gradient}.
+For example, in deep neural network training, the loss function often grows polynomially fast when the norm of the network's weights goes to infinity. {Moreover, non-smoothness of the activation functions such as ReLU or loss functions such as hinge loss implies the non-smoothness of the whole problem.} While being well-motivated by practical applications, the existing high-probability convergence guarantees for stochastic first-order methods applied to solve non-smooth convex optimization problems with heavy-tailed noise have a drawback.
+Namely, the existing complexity bounds depend on the negative power of the confidence level.
+This dramatically increases the number of iterations required to obtain high accuracy {of the solution} with probability close to one.
+Such a discrepancy in the theory between algorithms for stochastic smooth and non-smooth problems leads us to the natural question: \textit{is it possible to obtain high-probability complexity bounds with logarithmic dependence on the confidence level for \textbf{non-smooth} convex stochastic problems with heavy-tailed noise?} In this paper, we give a positive answer to this question.
+Moreover, we derive the corresponding bounds under much weaker assumptions than the ones used in the previous works. {To achieve this we focus on gradient clipping methods, as in \citep{gehring2017convolutional,mai2021stability,menon2020can,pascanu2013difficulty, zhang2020gradient,zhang2020why}.}